Giftbit/Lightrail-API-V2-Docs/docs/home.md

 ### Programs
 Programs define default properties for the `ValueStores` issued from them.
-Whether running a "25% off everything this weekend" site-promotion, selectively giving your top customers extra loyalty points, or selling gift cards these `ValueStores` are issued from Programs created to represent the type of value they represent.
+Whether running a advertised promotion code, selectively giving your top customers extra loyalty points, or selling gift cards the `ValueStores` are issued from Programs.

 Programs also define how the ValueStore is referenced.
 There are three types:
 - `secureCode` - a unique, unguessable code (used for gift cards or unique promotion codes)
 - `publicCode` - a code you supply which will be distributed publicly (ie, `EASYMONEY`)
 - `customerId` - attached to a customer

-### Customers
-You can attach value directly to **Customers** in the Lightrail system.
-This is common for things like accounts and registered gift cards, and can also be used for personalized promotions and discounts.
-Customers records in Lightrail are linked to records in your existing system through a shared identifier, so you can easily track spending behaviour.
+Lightrail makes it very easy to associate many types of value directly with your customers.
+This allows you to incentivize your customers through personalized promotions and loyalty programs, all of which work together in a seamless checkout experience.

 ## Getting Started
-See our examples below to get started with gift cards, account credit, or promotions.
+See our examples below to get started with [gift cards](https://localhost:8181/docs#gift-cards), [accounts and loyalty points](https://localhost:8181/docs#accounts), or [promotions](https://localhost:8181/docs#promotions).